jardeldyonisio/jardeldyonisio/README.md

 ### 🔓 Skills
 - Projects with Arduino and similar;
 - Knowledge of Python and C;
-- Intermediary level of English.
+- Intermediary level of English;
+- Teamwork

 ### 📚 Areas of interest
 Seeking improvement and knowledge in the following areas:<br>